katie7r/katie7r.github.io/content/_index.md

 ## About Me (Professionally)

-I'm a senior software engineer at [Cuttlesoft](https://cuttlesoft.com), where I have worked since 2015.
+I'm a senior software engineer at [Healthie](https://www.gethealthie.com/), where I have worked since 2024; prior to that, I worked at [Cuttlesoft](https://cuttlesoft.com) from 2015 to 2024.
 I use and have experience with a wide range of technologies, but my bread and butter is Ruby on Rails, which I've been working in since 2013.

 <aside>